kraglalbert/kraglalbert.github.io/about.md

 I did my first software internship in summer 2018 at a small but fast-growing adtech company, which was a great experience.
 I learned a lot in the span of a few months and got a glimpse into what the real world of software development was like.
 It was around this time I decided to switch into Software Engineering as well, and I've had no regrets so far.

 In Fall 2019 I co-founded the first Canadian chapter of [Hack4Impact](https://hack4impact.org/) at McGill, where we build software for non-profit organizations to help drive positive social impact.
-Check out our projects [here](https://github.com/hack4impact-mcgill)!
+Check out our projects [here](https://github.com/hack4impact-mcgill) and our website [here](https://mcgill.hack4impact.org/)!

-I was a Software Engineer Intern at Facebook this past summer at their Menlo Park office, and I'll be interning there again remotely this summer.
+In Summer 2019 I was a Software Engineer Intern at Facebook in their Menlo Park office, and in Summer 2020 I did my second internship with Facebook remotely in Montral.
+I'll be starting work full-time there in September 2021.

 <br>